 17(1) The Supervisor may accept for dividend purposes claims submitted by creditors as at the effective date.
 If any creditor does not make any claim in writing within 4 months after the effective date or by the date of the first dividend (whichever is the later), then that creditor may only participate in dividend payments to the extent set out in paragraph 17.3 below.

-17(2) The Supervisor has the discretion to admit claims of £1,000 or less , or claims submitted that do not exceed 110% of the amount stated by the debtor in the proposal, without the need for additional verification.
+17(2) The Supervisor has the discretion to admit claims of £1,000 or less without a claim form, or claims submitted that do not exceed 110% of the amount stated by you in the proposal, without the need for additional verification.

 17(3) If a creditor makes a late claim, the Supervisor will allow this for dividend purposes, subject to the requirement to adjudicate the authenticity and value of the claim.
 The creditor will be entitled to participate and to receive their full share of dividends including those paid to date (insofar as funds are or become available), but is not entitled to disturb a distribution made prior to the submission of the late claim.